 2) Deputy Editor: Panxin Zhong (MA1)

 3) Copy Editors: Jessica Marino (MA2) and Helga Ruppe (PhD2)

 5) Web Editor: Alexandra Irimia (PhD1)

 Call for Peer Reviewers:

 The Scattered Pelican is looking to work with volunteer scholars from a wide variety of fields and disciplines, including but not limited to Comparative Literature, World Literature, English, Film Studies, Cultural Studies, Area Studies or Critical Theory.

 If you would like to join The Scattered Pelican as a peer reviewer, please fill out this application form (Permalink at: http://www.tfaforms.com/377716).
 For questions or clarifications, you may send us an email at email@example.com.

-The first issue of The Scattered Pelican is going to be published in September, 2015.
+The next issue of The Scattered Pelican is going to be published in Fall 2018.
 Join us in our effort to serve the intellectual and professional interests of an international community of students, teachers and scholars!

 Alexandre Desbiens-Brassard and the Editorial Board Members, The Scattered Pelican